Kowloon railway station (KCR)

-Kowloon station (九龍車站), colliquially Old Tsim Sha Tsui Terminal, located in Tsim Sha Tsui on the present site of the Hong Kong Cultural Centre, was the former southern terminus of the Kowloon–Canton Railway (KCR).
+Kowloon station (九龍車站), colloquially Old Tsim Sha Tsui Terminal, located in Tsim Sha Tsui on the present site of the Hong Kong Cultural Centre, was the former southern terminus of the Kowloon–Canton Railway (KCR).

 History

 The first Kowloon station was a temporary structure built near the (now demolished) Post Office on Salisbury Road in 1909 and served until the permanent station was completed.
 Regular service between Canton and Kowloon began on 1 October 1910.

 The new station was designed by Arthur Benison Hubback and built on reclaimed land overlooking the harbour.
 Work on the foundations started in May 1913, and the construction of the station began on 1 March 1914.
 It was completed on 1 March 1916, and the station was officially opened on 28 March 1916.

-The building consisted of a two-storey L shaped terminal building with a clock tower.
+The building consisted of a two-storey L-shaped terminal building with a clock tower.
 It was designed in a Edwardian Classical Revival style, and built had a steel frame with red brick cladding as well as white granite columns, architraves and pediments.
 On the north end of the station was a covered walkway which led to two covered elevated platforms.
 A freight station was located a mile north of the station.

 Relocation

-Owing to lacking of space for expansion, the southern terminus of the railway was moved from Tsim Sha Tsui to a new station of the same name on the new reclaimed land from Hung Hom Bay in 1974.
+Owing to lacking of space for expansion, the southern terminus of the railway was moved from Tsim Sha Tsui to a new station named Hung Hom on the new reclaimed land from Hung Hom Bay in 1974.
 The Hong Kong Cultural Centre was constructed on the site.
-The new Kowloon station was renamed to its present name, Hung Hom, in the late 1990s.

-After its relocation to Hung Hom (also replacing the old Hung Hom station) in 1974, and until 1994, "Kowloon" had been the name of present-day Hung Hom station, the new southern terminus of the KCR, the railway which was renamed KCR East Rail in the late 1990s.
+After its relocation to Hung Hom (also replacing the old Hung Hom station) in 1974, the new southern terminus of the KCR, the railway which was renamed KCR East Rail in the late 1990s.